bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/baseball.md

 "My name's Manny," you say.

 "No yet it isn't, new kid."
-Phillipe pretends to drop a mic, makes an explosion sound,
+Phillipe pretends to drop a mic, makes an explosion sound, and backs away.
+He cuts himself off with a grin, slumping casually.

+"I'm just playing, Manny.
+Come on, get changed.
+Just a joke."

+You'll have to get used to jock "jokes" again.

+The locker room roils with untethered masculinity.
+You hold your bag.